Installation

 Clamav apparmor profile tweak

-Add the the following Clamav apparmor rules to authorise Clamd scanning the entry point:
+The following Clamav apparmor rules are used to authorise Clamd scanning the entry SAS:

 #/etc/apparmor.d/local/usr.sbin.clamd